bharatarora7/XlerateApis/ReadMe.txt

 //Bharat Arora
+//* Merged httpserver into XlerateAPIserver
+//* Added a Switch for Security
+//* Based on Security added a user dependency inside MongoDB
+//* Provided the Mongo DB data also incase user want use the same
+//* Provided a fiddler session and Postman session to test the APIs

 /// For security
 enabling the security pass the sproject properties script arguments as -s  (without security and without mongo db dependency) for without security pass the -ws argument